“Facts are stubborn things. But statistics are pliable”-Mark Twain

 So how do you do this?
 Meet the ROC curve.

 ROC curves describe the tradeoffs in a model between True Positive accuracy and the rate of False Positives (or said another way, the tradeoff between “recall” and “precision”).
-For an excellent tutorial that goes more in-depth on the topic, take a look at the article on the excellent Towards Data Science blog.
-But the quick version goes something like this:
+For an excellent tutorial that goes more in-depth on the topic, take a look at this article from the excellent Towards Data Science channel on Medium.
+The quick version goes something like this:

 Imagine a perfect 2-class model that always gets things right, 100% of the time.
-The distribution of probabilities of one class vs the other might look something like this:
+The distribution of probabilities of one class vs the other looks like:

 If you were to plot the tradeoff between the true positive rate and the false positive rate… Well, there isn’t any tradeoff at all.
 This model gets things right all the time.
-So the ROC curve looks like this:
+So the ROC curve looks like:

 Where you set that threshold now makes a difference.
-By moving it up or down, you can influence the rate of false positives or false negatives – but always with a tradeoff!
+By moving it up or down (right or left on the above graph), you can influence the rate of false positives or false negatives – but always with a tradeoff!
 There is less area under the curve, and the ROC curve now looks like this:

-By moving that threshold up or down, you can introduce a bias toward/away from false positives or false negatives, but always at the cost of the other.
+By moving the threshold up or down that curve, you can introduce a bias toward/away from false positives or false negatives, but always at a cost of more of the other.

 In our Reality AI software, we implement this by setting the probability threshold at the closest point on the ROC curve to the upper left corner — the point of maximum area under the curve and therefore maximum overall accuracy.
-But in a new feature we are currently rolling out, we now allow users to adjust that probability threshold and deliberately bias the model if that makes sense for their use case.
+But we now allow users to adjust that probability threshold and deliberately bias the model if that makes sense for their use case.

 Here’s what that looks like in Reality AI: